DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ### Salary requirement for a Skilled Worker visa

-Non-UK salaried trainee teachers must earn a minimum salary to be eligible for a Skilled worker visa – this varies by region, as follows:
+Non-UK salaried trainee teachers must earn a minimum salary to be eligible for a Skilled Worker visa – this varies by region, as follows:

 * inner London: £25,831